 As a small business owner or freelancer, you’ll find that mastering your quarterly taxes is a key part of running a successful company.
-Paying taxes quarterly allows you to spread your tax responsibilities over the year and avoid surprises come tax time.
 Here’s a closer look at how quarterly taxes work and what you need to know when filing your tax returns.

 Anyone who is self-employed may be required to pay quarterly estimated taxes.
 A self-employed person is someone who: